 Skip to content

-Your mob, my mob, our mob is a pilot peer education program that aims to prevent the spread of blood borne viruses (BBVs) in Aboriginal communities across New South Wales.
+Your mob, My mob, Our mob was a pilot peer education program that aimed to prevent the spread of blood borne viruses (BBVs) in Aboriginal communities across New South Wales.

-The program uses street art as a way to engage young Aboriginal people aged between 14-25 years, particularly those at risk of contracting a BBV and includes:
+The program used street art as a way to engage young Aboriginal people aged between 14-25 years, particularly those at risk of contracting a BBV and included:

-Your mob, my mob, our mob is a positive way to share information, empower young people and ensure that young Aboriginal people are engaged with local community controlled health services about hepatitis C.
+Your mob, My mob, Our mob was a positive way to share information, empower young people and ensure that young Aboriginal people were engaged with local community controlled health services about hepatitis C.

-The Aboriginal Health and Medical Research Council is coordinating the program in partnership with Hepatitis NSW, Aboriginal community controlled health services and juvenile detention centres.
+The Aboriginal Health and Medical Research Council coordinatied the program in partnership with Hepatitis NSW, Aboriginal community controlled health services and juvenile detention centres.